francoisdevlin/Full-Disclojure/src/episode_002/README.markdown

 #Signature difference

-The first thing to notice is two new functions, `transient` and `persistent!`.
-These are responsible for creating transient structures, and converting the back to persistent ones when finished.
+The first thing to notice is the call to `transient`.
+This converts or persistent data structure to a transient one.

-However, the really interesting function is `assoc!`.  `assoc!` takes a transient map and a key value pair, very similar to `assoc`.
-Now, let me take a second to address the reaction some of you are having.
-When I first heard about transient data structures in Clojure, I was very concerned.
+The next function is `assoc!`.  `assoc!` takes a transient map and a key value pair, very similar to `assoc`.
+It returns a modified collection, that ignores the intermediate result.
+Once each `assoc!` has been called, the entire thing is converted back to a persistent data structure with `persistent!`

+Now, let me take a second to address some concerns you might have about transients When I first heard about transient data structures in Clojure, I wasn't sure they were a good idea.
 My initial reaction was to criticize their inclusion in the language.
-However, I've warmed up to the idea.
+However, as I learned more about them I warmed up to the idea.

 #Concurrency
 Transients are not mutable data structures.
+You can not use them to write imperative code.
 For example, the following code appears to work

 	episode-002=>(let [c (transient {})]
   	  (do